nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 upgraded to HTTP/2 using HTTP Upgrade.
 Starting HTTP/2 connection by sending HTTP/2 connection preface is also supported.

+nghttpx can listen on multiple frontend addresses.
+This is achieved by using multiple :option:`--frontend` options.
+For each frontend address, TLS can be enabled or disabled.

 By default, backend connections are not encrypted.
 To enable TLS encryption on backend connections, use ``tls`` keyword in :option:`--backend` option.
 Using patterns and ``proto`` keyword in